 This degree will broaden your career options by enabling you to acquire management skills in conjunction with skills in journalism, strategic communications, creative writing and literature, languages, history, sociology, and cultural studies.
 In the arts component of this degree, you’ll be trained to think innovatively and communicate effectively.
 In the business component, you’ll develop core business skills and knowledge, and specialise by choosing a major that suits your interests and career goals.
 A double degree with business gives you the foundation to take your career just about anywhere.
 Through your extensive practical experience opportunities, you’ll graduate with strong business networks and the authentic knowledge to apply your skills to a broad range of business environments.
 For more course information, visit Bachelor of Arts/Bachelor of Business at GU

-Arts: creative writing; criminal justice; drama; history; Indigenous studies; Islam-West relations; journalism; language, culture and society; languages (Chinese, French*, German*, Indonesian*, Italian, Japanese, Korean*, Modern Greek#, Spanish); literary studies; popular culture; psychology; sociology; social justice. *Via cross-institutional study with The University of Queensland at the Nathan campus only. #Online via cross-institutional study with Flinders University, South Australia.
-Business: accounting; Asian business; Asian engagement; behavioural science; business analytics; economics; employment relations; event management; finance; financial planning; government and international relations; human resource management; innovation and entrepreneurship; international business; logistics and supply chain management; management; marketing; political science and international relations; real estate and property development; sport management; sustainable business; taxation; tourism management.
+Arts: creative writing; criminal justice; drama; history; Indigenous studies; Islam-West relations; journalism; language, culture and society; languages (Chinese, French*, German*, Indonesian*, Italian, Japanese, Korean*, Modern Greek#, Spanish); literary studies; popular culture and screen studies; psychology; sociology; social justice; strategic communication. *Via cross-institutional study with The University of Queensland at the Nathan campus only. #Online via cross-institutional study with Flinders University, South Australia.
+Business: accounting; Asian business; behavioural science; business analytics; economics; employment relations; events; finance; financial planning; financial crime investigation and compliance; human resource management; innovation and entrepreneurship; international business; logistics and supply chain management; management; marketing; political science and international relations; real estate and property development; sport management; sustainable business; taxation; tourism and travel.

 This an indicative only amount for first year fees.
 For further information refer to http://www.griffith.edu.au/students/enrolment-timetables-fees/paying-your-fees.